opendocsg/opendoc-supreme-court-judgements/2019_SGHC_3/report.md

 2       The defendants are 13 subsidiary proprietors who filed objections to the collective sale to the High Court.
 They mainly contended that the present application was _ultra vires_, that there was a flagrant breach of certain statutory requirements, and that the transaction in respect of the collective sale to the purchaser was not in good faith.
 On this last point, the defendants raised many factors to argue that this court should not approve the collective sale application pursuant to s 84A(9)(_a_)(i).

 3       I heard OS 841/2018 from 12 September 2018 to 14 September 2018.
 At the end of the hearing on 14 September 2018, I reserved judgment.
-I was informed that the plaintiffs had to obtain an order in respect of the collective sale by 26 November 2018, failing which the purchaser who entered into a sale and purchase agreement to buy the Property (_ie_, the sale and purchase agreement, amended as at 8 March 2018 (“the SPA”)) might treat it as rescinded.[\[note: 1\]](#Ftn_1) I delivered my oral judgment (_Lim Hun Joo and others v Kok Yin Chong and others_ ) on 26 November 2018, addressing the main issues of law and fact, and indicated that more detailed grounds of decision would follow.
+I was informed that the plaintiffs had to obtain an order in respect of the collective sale by 26 November 2018, failing which the purchaser who entered into a sale and purchase agreement to buy the Property (_ie_, the sale and purchase agreement, amended as at 8 March 2018 (“the SPA”)) might treat it as rescinded.[^1] I delivered my oral judgment (_Lim Hun Joo and others v Kok Yin Chong and others_ ) on 26 November 2018, addressing the main issues of law and fact, and indicated that more detailed grounds of decision would follow.
 In short, I granted the primary orders sought by the plaintiffs with costs and disbursements to be determined at a later date.

 4       These are the grounds of my decision.
 References to statutory provisions are to provisions of the LTSA unless otherwise stated.